Efficient Autoregressive Inference for Transformer Probabilistic Models: Efficient Autoregressive Inference

-\emph{During training}, we enforce \textbf{(R1)} -- \textbf{(R4)} in a forward pass using a structured attention mask.
-We implement this using a single transformer backbone that processes context, buffer, and target tokens with distinct role embeddings; buffer tokens additionally carry learned positional embeddings indicating their autoregressive order.
-This allows us to compute all losses in parallel by conditioning each target's prediction on the context and a variable-sized, ground-truth buffer set.

-\emph{At inference}, we use a two-stage process: a one-time context encoding followed by \emph{prediction} in the form of either \emph{sampling} or \emph{likelihood evaluation}.
-Prediction carries an attention cost of $\mathcal{O}(N^2+KN+K^2)$, composed of a one-time $\mathcal{O}(N^2)$ for context self-attention, $\mathcal{O}(KN)$ for all cross-attention reads from the cache, and a total of $\mathcal{O}(K^2)$ for causal self-attention within the buffer.
-This provides a speedup over naive autoregressive methods, which cost $\mathcal{O}(K(N+K)^2)$ due to repeated context recomputation.
-When the buffer is empty, our model's behavior is identical to a standard diagonal prediction map as~\cref{eq:buffer} reduces to~\cref{eq:prelim_diag_map}.
-Architectural details appear in~\cref{appendix-nn_arch-ours}
+During training, we enforce \textbf{(R1)}--\textbf{(R4)} in a single forward pass using a structured attention mask.
+We implement this with a transformer backbone that processes context, buffer, and target tokens with distinct role embeddings; buffer tokens carry learned positional embeddings indicating their autoregressive order (see~\cref{app:positional_embeddings_ablation}).
+This enables parallel loss computation by conditioning each target's prediction on the context and a variable-sized, ground-truth buffer prefix. \emph{At inference}, we use a two-stage process: a one-time context encoding followed by \emph{prediction} as either \emph{sampling} or \emph{\arxiv{predictive density} evaluation}.
+The total attention cost is $\mathcal{O}(N^2+KN+K^2)$: a one-time $\mathcal{O}(N^2)$ for context self-attention, $\mathcal{O}(KN)$ for cross-attention reads from the cache, and $\mathcal{O}(K^2)$ for causal buffer self-attention and target-to-buffer reads.
+By contrast, naive autoregressive methods cost $\mathcal{O}(K(N+K)^2)$ due to repeated context recomputation.
+Architectural details appear in~\cref{appendix-nn_arch-ours}.